 The following are some factors that must be considered.

 - Annual tax obligations.
-What obligations will you have to file separate business returns and pay business-level tax?
+Will you have to file separate business returns and pay business-level tax?

 - Compensation and benefit packages.
-How can you take income out of the business and what is the tax impact of those payments?
+How can you take income out of the business?
+What is the tax impact of those payments?

 - Reorganizations.
 How easy is it to modify the capital and ownership structure of your business?